 Having been disappointed in nuclear power once again, the world shifted its hopes to renewables, e.g. solar power and wind power.
 Since wind and especially solar power were much more expensive than coal power, massive amounts of subsidies were pumped into these technologies.
 The resulting massive increase in sales volumes led to remarkable successes, especially in that the cost of wind and solar power dropped dramatically, to the extent that new wind and solar power are currently the cheapest forms of new electricity.

 However, wind and solar power are notoriously intermittent/variable.
 Unfortunately, the power grid needs extremely stable power supply and cannot cope with the large power supply fluctuations that occur when the wind speed goes up or down or when the sun disappears behind a cloud or sets.
 Therefore wind and solar power require power storage or backup by for instance flexible gas power.
 Unfortunately, these requirements substantially increase the cost of the final product so that the cost of the mixture is roughly equal to that of coal power.
 Therefore, for all the enthusiasm about wind and solar, world leaders are looking for a more stable source of clean power.

 The current global outlook for nuclear power

-Nuclear power remains the most viable candidate to fulfil this role of supplying clean power with a stable output at a reasonable price and, therefore, a substantial number of new nuclear plants are currently under construction and there is currently substantial interest in ordering additional new nuclear power plants.
+Nuclear power remains the most viable candidate to fulfill this role of supplying clean power with a stable output at a reasonable price and, therefore, a substantial number of new nuclear plants are currently under construction and there is currently substantial interest in ordering additional new nuclear power plants.